-NORFOLK, Va.—A local man was caught by the Transportation Security Administration with a handgun at a Norfolk International Airport checkpoint on Tuesday, March 26, marking the third firearm that TSA officers have caught at the airport’s checkpoints so far this calendar year, all three of which have been caught this month.
-In 2018, TSA officers stopped 21 guns at the airport’s checkpoints.
+NORFOLK, Va. —A local resident was caught by the Transportation Security Administration with a loaded handgun at a Norfolk International Airport checkpoint Thursday, Aug.
+30, marking the 16th firearm that TSA officers have caught at the airport so far this calendar year, far exceeding the 10 that were caught during all 12 months of 2017.

-The man, a resident of Virginia Beach, Virginia, was carrying his .380 caliber handgun in his carry-on bag.
+The man, a resident of Chesapeake, Virginia, was carrying a 9 mm semi-automatic handgun loaded with seven bullets.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-sided case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.

 TSA’s website has details on how to properly travel with a firearm.
 Airlines may have additional requirements for traveling with firearms and ammunition.
 Travelers should also contact their airline regarding firearm and ammunition carriage policies.